ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 - Rotate object - r
 	- x,y,z to rotate on axis
 - Add subdivision surface modifier - ctrl+1
+- Change between modes on a mesh - tab

 ## General
 - Entering edit mode on a mesh allows for vertex and edge selection